-Tarpon Springs' Heritage Preservation Ordinance is a section of the local zoning ordinance that provides the City the legal framework within which it can designate and regulate historic sites and the district in order to preserve the character of Tarpon Springs.
-This ordinance applies to locally designated historic areas within the City of Tarpon Springs.
-The approximate boundaries of the Tarpon Springs National Register Historic District include Read Street on the north, Boyer Street on the south, Levis Avenue on the east, and Canal Street on the west.
-As of 2020, the locally designated Tarpon Springs Historic District encompasses all of the National Register Historic District boundaries in addition to areas immediately outside of these boundaries including Levis Avenue to the east, Cypress Avenue to the north, Lemon Street to the south and approximately five blocks at the southwest edge of the district, locally known as the Fruit Salad area.
-See Appendix G for a map of parcels located within the historic districts.
+Tarpon Springs' Heritage Preservation Ordinance provides the legal framework within which the City can designate and regulate locally designated historic sites and the locally district.
+The approximate boundaries of the Tarpon Springs National Register Historic District include Read Street on the north, Boyer Street on the south, Levis Avenue on the east, and Canal Street on the west (Figure 6).
+The locally designated Tarpon Springs Historic District encompasses all of the National Register Historic District and extends out to Levis Avenue to the east.
+Cypress Avenue to the north, Lime Street to the south and South Spring Boulevard to the west, encompassing what is locally known as the Fruit Salad area.
+See Appendix G for a map of parcels located within the historic district.